asmusskar/RIVA/Readme.md

  <b>Figure 3:</b> Road events randomly distributed over a 50 m section.
 The original synthetic road profile and the filtered input signal are shown as a black line and a blue line, respectively.
 </p>

-Figure 4 presents the outcome of the road profile inversion.
-The synthetically generated 'true' acceleration and the input road profile are shown as solid red lines.
+Figure 4 presents the outcome of the road profile inversion; the synthetically generated 'true' acceleration and the input road profile are shown as solid red lines.
 The corresponding calculated acceleration and the inverted road profile are shown as blue dashed lines.

 <div>
 <img src="pics/pic2.png" width="85%">